 Extensions of Time - Covid-19 Impact Grounds (Streamlined Extension Program)

-On 22 April 2020, IP Australia announced that free extensions of time of up to 3 months would be available to applicants affected by the Covid-19 Pandemic for most types of extensions.
-Fees for such extensions are to be waived (or refunded if paid), with the new arrangements in-place until at least 31 August 2020, subject to further monthly review.
+On 22 April 2020, IP Australia announced that free "Streamlined" extensions of time of up to 3 months would be available to applicants affected by the Covid-19 Pandemic for many types of extension requests.